Apply Dubai Visa Online

 Architecture, of all the arts, is the one which acts the most slowly but most surely on the soul Buildings and Houses

-To travel the narrow alleys of Al Bastakiya is to travel back the Early days of Dubai when low stucco buildings dominate the city space.
-The rugged, rough surface walls, one and two-storeyed, ochre and amber buildings are made from coral reefs, shells, mud, gypsum, sandalwood, stones, and palm wood cemented together by lime.
-The houses use to have a similar layout with a central North African style courtyard surrounded by rooms, the gates to the houses have antique decorations, elaborated carved decorations.
-Islamic calligraphy adorning the walls of buildings, Levantine Decorations, the Aran Hijazi Mashrabiyy.The ceilings and roofs of these traditional homes are constructed with hardwood from Zanzibar.
+To travel the narrow alleys of Al Bastakiya is to travel back to the early days of Dubai, when low stucco buildings dominated the city space.
+The rugged, rough surface walls, one- and two-storeyed, ochre and amber buildings are made from coral reefs, shells, mud, gypsum, sandalwood, stones, and palm wood cemented together by lime.
+The houses used to have a similar layout with a central North African-style courtyard surrounded by rooms.
+The gates to the houses have antique decorations and elaborately carved decorations.
+Islamic calligraphy adorns the walls of buildings, Levantine decorations, and the Aran Hijazi Mashrabiyy.The ceilings and roofs of these traditional homes are constructed with hardwood from Zanzibar.

 Read Also: How to Check Dubai Visa Status

 The alleys of Al Bastakiya (Sikkas )were built narrow by building houses together to keep the alleys in shade and cool in a hot day.
-The area is full of beautiful ancient artifacts, paintings.
+The area is full of beautiful ancient artefacts and paintings.

 The Persian Windway of the Alley (winding tower) known as the Bajreels is a traditional Persian architectural element to create natural ventilation, air conditioning, and passive cooling in buildings.
 The towers in Dubai vary in design and sizes rising above the building's roof and open to all four directions, The shafts capture winds and redirect into the interior spaces of the buildings through narrow shafts.
 The more the number of Bajreeels in the house, wealthier was the family.
 In addition to North African style courtyards, barrels, two-story houses and narrow alleys houses in Al Bastakiya also display beautiful ethos such as carved wooden doors, decorative grilles, hanging oil lamps, and wooden lattice.